donnyslin/KCAT/README.md

  A Knowledge-Constraint Typing Annotation Tool

 ## Entity Linking
-deploy entity linking system by [Mulrel](https://github.com/lephong/mulrel-nel)
+download code and data from [Mulrel](https://github.com/lephong/mulrel-nel)

-replace the source ".py" code with our ".py" code in directory "EL", run test.py to run the api.
-Train the model by
+replace the source file "ed_ranker.py" with our file "ed_ranker.py" in directory "EL" Train the model by

     export PYTHONPATH=$PYTHONPATH:../